ahiddenwaffle/secretdungeonemotes/README.md

 Please click **[Here](https://chrome.google.com/webstore/detail/tpp-memotes/chagjmfjhbhihelppcenkcjobbnbaifn)** for the Download of the
 Chrome Extension

-For the Firefox version, Please install **[Tampermonkey](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/)** and use the script located at "dungeonemotes.user.js"
+For the Firefox version, Please install **[Tampermonkey](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/)** and use this script 	https://raw.githubusercontent.com/ahiddenwaffle/secretdungeonemotes/gh-pages/dungeonemotes.user.js

 TIP: To see all the available Emotes, Install **[BTTV](https://nightdev.com/betterttv/)** Step 1.
 Click the gear in the bottom left hand corner of the main chat window